ioncodes/gecko/README.md

 ## Features

-Gecko is developed with homebrew development and reverse engineering in mind, but also aims to provide accuracy and a playable experience!
+Gecko is developed with homebrew development and reverse engineering in mind, but also aims to provide a faitful and playable experience!

 - PowerPC JIT (Cranelift)
 - DSP JIT (Cranelift)